 My role changes depending on the factors impacting air travel at the time.
 A lot of things can play a role—from a flu epidemic to the economy.
 For example, when oil prices go down, we benefit from lower fuel costs.
 But employees of oil companies are flying less, so we lose those travelers.
 You have to be nimble and able to adapt to change.

-HE: How are you extending your marketing strategy to the increasingly important Social Media space?
+How are you extending your marketing strategy to the increasingly important social media space?

 I’m proud of our ability to make travel and connections happen.
-We’ve got over 100,000 aviation professionals worldwide whose mission it is to make travel great.
+We’ve got over one hundred thousand aviation professionals worldwide whose mission it is to make travel great.

 Last year was a record year for American, and 2015 is looking to be a great year for our employees and passengers.
 When we have a good year, it means we can invest in the airline.
 We recently announced over $2 billion in customer-facing improvements, such as new planes, more Wi-Fi, etcetera.